Skip to main content

 • Europe: 1GB/30 days for $7, 5GB/30 days for $20

-You’re paying 20-30% more than Airalo or Saily, but the 5G speeds can justify the cost if you need them for work.
+You’re paying 20-30% more than Saily or Nomad, but the 5G speeds can justify the cost if you need them for work.

 Who It’s For